-- MDMA (Ecstasy) Withdrawal Medication and Treatment
+MDMA (Ecstasy) Withdrawal Symptoms, Effects, and Timeline

 Ecstasy, also referred to as MDMA, Molly, or X, is classified as a stimulant and a hallucinogen by the Drug Enforcement Administration (DEA).1 It is a Schedule I drug with no currently accepted medical uses and a high risk for abuse.1 Molly is commonly misperceived to be pure MDMA, but capsules of Molly may contain other drugs.2